-For information regarding litigation exposure as well as ongoing and future tax audits, see note 11 of the notes to the consolidated financial statements (unaudited) included in this report.
+For information regarding litigation exposure as well as ongoing and future tax audits, see note 11 included in this report.

 Net cash provided by (used in) investing activities

 Net cash used in investing activities in the first nine months of 2023 was €448 M as compared to net cash used in investing activities of €510 M in the comparable period of 2022.
 The following table shows a breakdown of our investing activities for the first nine months of 2023 and 2022: